Tuesday, March 2, 2010

 Also, I just realized that a few posts ago I criticized Jason Schwartzman for putting his own music on his own show, while I went on about a tumblr I had (for like, 2 days) in which I just posted photo booth pictures of myself.
 I'm fucking ridiculous.

 I've started taking pictures (using good old 35mm film) on my mother's old Nikon camera.
 So far I've only developed one roll, out of which there's one pretty decent photo of a book sitting next to a window.
-(Yeah, I'm not looking to take over the world of art photogr
+(Yeah, I'm not looking to take over the world of art photography anytime soon.)

 Working on ideas for my zine (no, I never denied that I'm an art student.)
 I think I'm just going to give a detailed description of places, moments, and moods I'd specifically like to experience.
 But I'm not quite sure yet.
 A friend of mine sent me a copy of hers to my Chicago address a few weeks ago, so I suppose I'll take a look at hers when I get back and get inspired.